 EXPUNGEMENT|Criminal record sealing ATTORNEY columbus

-Even after completion, a case continues to be a part of your life.
-Ohio courts, police agencies, and professional licensing agencies all keep records of past mistakes.
-Without legal help mistakes can continue to follow you or your loved ones into job interviews, applications for housing, and any other scenario where your record is brought up.
-Defense Attorney Brandon Shroy can use Ohio law to help put criminal charges behind you.
+After a criminal case is over it continues to be a part of your life.
+Ohio courts, police agencies, and professional licensing agencies all keep records of past charges.
+Without legal help the past can continue to follow you or your loved ones into job interviews, applications for housing, and any other time your record is brought up.
+Defense Attorney Brandon Shroy can use Ohio law to help expunge your record.

 Ohio law allows for most convictions, even felonies, to be removed from your record by requesting a hearing before a Judge where testimony is taken to determine whether or not an applicant is eligible.
 If eligible, a Judge may grant the request.